QUALITY GUARANTEE

 4. What are the possible reasons and solutions for pets not willing to eat hay?

-There are many factors which cause the unwillingness of pets in eating hay:
+There are many possible factors which cause the unwillingness of pets in eating hay:

-• Teeth problem: abnormal teeth growth will cause uncomfortable chewing.
+Dental issues: abnormal teeth growth will cause discomfort while chewing.
 If uncomfortable chewing is an issue, a visit to the vet is mandatory.

-• Location problem: pet has their favorite place for eating.
-The pet might lose their appetite if the hay is placed to a place causes them nervous.
-Thus, try feeding your pet in their favorite areas, like the little box or the couch, as your pet may only want to eat there.
+Location: pets have their favorite place for eating.
+They might lose their appetite if the hay is placed in a place that causes anxiety.
+Thus, try feeding your pet in their favorite areas, like the litter box or the couch, as your pet may only want to eat there.

-• Intestinal problem: rabbits would groom themselves constantly and thus get furball , those excessive swallowed hair cannot be digested but coil with the protein in the intestinal tract and cause a fatal blockage in the digestive system.
-Once you find that your rabbit has an intestinal condition, please do not hesitate but bring your rabbit to the veterinary clinic immediately.
+Gastrointestinal problem: pets would groom themselves constantly and thus get furball , those excessive swallowed hair cannot be digested but coil with the protein in the intestinal tract and cause a fatal blockage in the digestive system.
+Once you find that your rabbit has an intestinal condition, please do bring your rabbit to a veterinary clinic immediately.

 5. How should I store the hay?